Friday, March 16, 2012

 Optimism versus SNC versus Boko Haram

 These are some of the reasons why some people believe it is important that we meet by way of a sovereign national conference and dialogue on how we should continue to coexist as one nation-state.
-No doubt, I have an issue with SNC because those who are pushing it cannot get their act together similar to what Umaru Dikko, Jubrin Aminu, or Ango Abdullahi would have done if they were the one demanding for SNC.
-In order words, it is a shame that a body made up of so diverse egg-heads (intellectuals) cannot marshal a coherent narrative for SNC and follow it up with an action plan.
+No doubt, I have an issue with SNC because those who are pushing it cannot get their act together, similar to what Umaru Dikko, Jubrin Aminu, or Ango Abdullahi would have done if they were the ones demanding SNC.
+In other words, it is a shame that a body made up of so diverse egg-heads (intellectuals) cannot marshal a coherent narrative for SNC and follow it up with an action plan.

-Given the paucity of a well-thought-out case for SNC, I hereby, from a southerner perspective, present highlights of the general opinion of the north.
-(1) Nigeria is not developing fast enough as expected because of northern dominance of the entire federal institutions, (2) abuse of Federal Character and Quota System by the Fulani and the Hausa groups contrary to constitutional intent, (3) the barbaric nature and the indiscriminate killing of innocent souls (predominantly Christians and Ndigbo) during religious crisis in the north, (4) the inordinate power ambition of the Hausa and the Fulani groups (5) the monopoly of the oil wealth by the same Hausa and Fulani groups, (6) the un-education of a greater majority northern children, thereby creating a spillover effect in other parts of the country, (7) the quality of leaders that the northern feudal or oligarchic class imposes on the rest of us at the national level since independence, and (8) the arbitrariness of the last local governments creation.
+Given the paucity of a well-thought-out case for SNC, I hereby, from a southerner's perspective, present highlights of the general opinion of the north on why they want SNC.
+(1) Nigeria is not developing fast enough as expected because of northern dominance of the entire federal institutions, (2) abuse of Federal Character and Quota System by the Fulani aided by Hausa groups, contrary to constitutional intent, (3) insecurity, barbarism, and the indiscriminate killing of innocent souls (predominantly Christians and Ndigbo) during religious crisis in the north, (4) the inordinate power ambition of the Fulani/Hausa groups (5) the monopoly of the oil wealth by the same Hausa and Fulani groups, (6) the un-education of a greater majority northern children, thereby creating a spillover effect in other parts of the country, (7) the quality of leaders that the northern feudal or oligarchic class imposes on the rest of us at the national level since independence, and (8) the arbitrariness of the last local governments and states creation.

 Therefore, taking the above eight facts as true, would that be enough to make a compelling case for disintegration or SNC?
 If yes, who is going to convene or approve the conference?
-Would it be the same President Good Luck Jonathan elected by Nigerians to serve the whole country for four years?
-Or the same members of the National Assembly who are presently reveling in obscene wealth at your expense?
+Would it be the same President Goodluck Jonathan elected by Nigerians to serve the whole country for four years?
+Or the same members of the National Assembly who are presently revelling in obscene wealth at your expense?

-Don't get me wrong; I am appalled at the level of control and dominance that few families from the northern part of the country have over our crude oil exploration as published about a week ago by some of our media houses.
-I am appalled that our struggle for self-government from Great Britain was delayed because the northern region, represented by Balewa and Ahmadu Bello was not ready.
-I am appalled that northern political leaders habitually lied about population density in the north - the facts on the ground and school enrollment and graduation rates do not support that.
-I am appalled at the 'do or die' attitude of some northerners to political power.
+Don't get me wrong; I am appalled at the level of control and dominance that few families from the northern part of the country have over our crude oil exploration, as published about a week ago by some of our media houses.
+I am appalled that our struggle for self-government from Great Britain was delayed because the northern region, represented by Balewa and Ahmadu Bello, was not ready.
+I am appalled that northern political leaders habitually lie about population density in the north - the facts on the ground and school enrollment and graduation rates do not support that.
+I am appalled at the 'do or die' attitude of some Northerners to political power, especially control at the centre.
 I am appalled at the mindless and wanton killing of Nigerians by native northerners, especially Christians and Ndigbo traders in the north.
 And I am appalled that they used Federal Character to propagate their dominance contrary to the intent and letter of Section 14(3) of the 1999 Constitution and equivalent sections in the previous constitution.

-In spite of everything, the fact is some of the above indictments would not have happened, if Southerners were not complicit.
-Everything that apostles of SNC resent about the north and want to change in the political system is what PDP represents.
+Despite everything, the fact is some of the above indictments would not have happened if Southerners were not greedy and complicit.
+Everything that the apostles of SNC resent about the north and want to change in the political system is what PDP represents.
 But members of PDP are everywhere, and chances are that your uncle is one of them.
 And that is the dominance that the rest of us progressives have to fight.
 Not the dominance of the Hausa and Fulani as a people, but the dominance of the ruling elite groups.

 Optimism versus Boko Haram.